 Amazon Prime free shipping

-By requiring equal treatment of all products and marketplace sellers, the bills would make it impossible for Amazon to offer its Prime free shipping service for certain products:
+By requiring equal treatment of all products and marketplace sellers, the bills would make it impossible for Amazon to offer its Prime free shipping service for certain products.
+A closer look at S. 2992’s impact on Amazon Prime is available here.

 Google Maps appearing in Google search results